grant-humphries/dev-near-light-rail/README.md

 ***README is currently under construction and fully not up-to-date***

 ## Overview
 This project is comprised of scripts that automate the process of finding tax lots within network walking distance of light rail stops, determining the value of development that has occurred on those properties since the creation of the stop's light rail lines became public knowledge, and comparing that growth to other areas in the Portland metro region.
 The initial piece of this analysis is to create isochrones: polygons that define the areas that can reach their corresponding stop by traveling the supplied distance (one half mile by default) or less.
 The isochrones are created using `ArcGIS Network Analyst` and the network on which that tool executes routing is derived from `OpenStreetMap`.
-The remaining data transformation and geoprocessing which fetches current light rail stops, determines the tax lots that fall within the isochrones, filters out ineligible tax lots, and the tabulates figures for the comparison areas is done with open source tools that include the python packages `fiona`, `pyproj`, `shapely`, and `sqlalchemy` and sql scripts that utilize `PostGIS`.
+The remaining data transformation and geoprocessing which fetches current light rail stops, determines the tax lots that fall within the isochrones, filters out ineligible tax lots, and the tabulates figures for the comparison areas, is done with open source tools that include the python packages `fiona`, `pyproj`, `shapely`, and `sqlalchemy` and sql scripts that utilize `PostGIS`.
 The repo also contains a web map built with OpenLayers3 and Geoserver that visualizes the properties that fall into the varies categores defined by the analysis.

 ## Project Workflow
 Follow the steps below to refresh the data and generate a current version of the statistics and supporting spatial data.